The Necessity of clean drinking Water

 We all need water and can not survive without it, our planet could not survive without it.
 It is of utmost importance that we treat the available water from underground sources or rivers and lakes with respect as water belongs to all of us.

 Rules and regulations are good when chosen well but to annul an existing law put to safeguard the quality of water is criminal.
 It seems that Mr. Trump together with Mr. Pruitt head of EPA are planning to do just that.
 They plan on a rollback of the Clean Water Rule.
-If this happens industry and agriculture can treat much of nation’s drinking water supply like an ashtray.
+If this happens industry and agriculture can treat much of the nation’s drinking water supply like an ashtray.

-Dangers lurking in your water.
+Dangers lurking in your water

 Here comes a list of contaminants which are often found in drinking water.